-Today, she's here to talk to us all about a few habits highly successful authors practice that make literary agents want to jump for joy.
-Believe me, this is some amazing insight, so don't miss out!
-Without any further ado, allow me to hand it off to the lovely Maria...
+Today, Maria is here to talk to with us all about a few healthy habits highly successful authors practice that make literary agents want to jump for joy.
+If you're looking to build a successful career in publishing, these are the tips for you!
+Now without any further ado, I'll hand the reins over to Maria...

 Yes, there is an extraordinary amount of whacky, weird luck in the publishing world.
 (Lookin’ at you, adult coloring books.)
-But there are also some underlying principles—an operating system, really—that runs on autopilot for these successful authors.
+But there are also some underlying principles — an operating system, really — that run on autopilot for these successful authors.
 They know how to do the right things, because they’ve done them over and over and over again.